- Economic Development

 Applicants will be reimbursed, or receive a “refund,” for all eligible cash expenditures up to $7,500, after the façade work is complete and paid for by the recipient.

-A meeting will be held on Thursday, April 14, 2022 at Cedar City Hall (10 N. Main St.) in the Council Chambers at 8:00 a.m. for businesses to learn more about this grant opportunity and meet staff from the National Main Street Program.
+A meeting was held on Thursday, April 14, 2022 at Cedar City Hall (10 N. Main St.) in the Council Chambers at 8:00 a.m. for businesses to learn more about this grant opportunity and meet staff from the National Main Street Program.

 Cedar City recognizes the importance of preserving our Historic Downtown and is dedicated to assisting local businesses.